thecodingdoc/neep/README.md

 ```

 **Expression file**
+Any type of expression can be used for NEEP: PPI abundance, gene expression, transcripts, transcript ratios, exon junction ratios, etc.
 This file is the normal expression matrix, where the rows are the molecular objects of interest and the columns are the patients.
 The patients must be the same set from the clinical file and they must be in identical order.

 ```